kevin2huang/BIXI-Case-Study/README.md

 5003      339
 Name: start_station_code, Length: 552, dtype: int64
 ```
 This graph shows the number of BIXI rides by station.
-Some stations are more frequent than others.
-Note that there isn't a BIXI station for each value of the x-axis.
-For example, there isn't a BIXI station with a code of 4500, 4501, etc.<br>
+Some stations clearly received more rides than others.
+The station code is treated as a categorical data.<br>

 <img src="/images/Duration_distribution.png" title="Distribution of duration of BIXI rides" width="500" height="auto"/><br>
+The duration distribution is skewed so to fix this I will use a log transformation.

 ```python
 print('duration_sec:\n', BIXI_data.duration_sec.value_counts())
 ```